mihem/csf_immune_atlas/README.md

 ```R
 renv::restore()
 ```

-To build the latest Docker image, use:
+Alternatively, you can also use the Docker image, which contain all necessary R packages and system dependencies.
+The Docker image is available on DockerHub:

 ```bash
 docker pull mihem/csf_immune_atlas:2.0